KyrillL1/web-terminal/README.md

   // Initialize a new terminal object
   // new Terminal(cmdLineContainer, outputContainer, config)
   var term = new Terminal('#input-line .cmdline', '#container output', config);
-  // terminal will work without init. iinit adds page layout onLoad term.init();
+  term.init();
   });
 </script>
 ```
 ## Customize

+The main purpose of this repository is an easy customization.
-You can customize the terminal by adding commands to the config file or adding custom attributes and custom methods to the terminal in terminal.js.
-You can refer back to the custom methods/ attributes using `term.<custom-attribute>` or `term.<custom-method>()`.
+Just add custom attributes and custom methods in `/terminal.js` and then refer back to them within your script using `term.<custom-attribute>` or `term.<custom-method>`.

+You can call the attributes and methods within your config's methods e.g..
+It's currently setup to let you return a HTML/ text string which will be appended to the <output>.